-- exploration/delineation wells drilled, by year; - development and production wells drilled, by year; - production platforms, caissons, and FPSOs installed, by year; - production platforms, caissons, and FPSOs in operation, by year; - transport of oil produced on the OCS, by year 16; - miles of pipeline laid, by year; - production platforms decommissioned, by year; and - for the NAA, changes in onshore energy production and tanker imports of oil and natural gas, by year.
+- Exploration/delineation wells drilled, by year - Development and production wells drilled, by year - Production platforms, caissons, and FPSOs installed, by year - Production platforms, caissons, and FPSOs in operation, by year - Transport of oil produced on the OCS, by year 19 - Miles of pipeline laid, by year - Production platforms decommissioned, by year - For the NAA, changes in onshore energy production and tanker imports of oil and natural gas, by year

-4.3.2 Emission factors
+4.3.2 Emission Factors

-The OECM applies a series of emission factors to the annual estimates of emission-generating activity to estimate emissions associated with the following OCS activities: (1) oil and natural gas platform operations, (2) exploration and delineation well activity, (3) floating production storage and offloading (FPSO) vessel activity17, (4) development and production well activity, (5) helicopter trips, (6) pipelaying vessels, (7) platform installation and removal, (8) support vessels, (9) survey vessels, and (10)
+The OECM applies a series of emission factors to the annual estimates of emission-generating activity to estimate emissions associated with the following OCS activities: (1) oil and natural gas platform operations, (2) exploration and delineation well activity, (3) FPSO vessel activity, (4) development and production well activity, (5) helicopter trips, (6) pipe-laying vessels, (7) platform installation and removal, (8) support vessels, (9) survey vessels, and (10) tankers and/or barges/tugs transporting oil produced on the OCS (with separate emission factors for oil produced in Alaska planning areas versus all other planning areas).
+Table 5 summarizes the emission factors for each of these activities.
+For planning

-16 All natural gas is assumed to be shipped via pipeline, with no emissions.
+19 All natural gas is assumed to be shipped via pipeline, with no emissions.